 Nutrient inputs on the Tugela Banks are thought to originate from a combination of an upwelling cell off Richards Bay, the Tugela River, and a cyclonic lee eddy off Durban.
 The marine nutrients are derived from a topographically-induced upwelling cell just south of Richards Bay (Gill & Schumann 1979; Schumann 1988; Lutjeharms et al. 1989).
-The cold nutrient-rich upwelled waters are a source of bottom water for the entire Natal Bight (Lutjeharms et al. 2000a, b), but the quantity and regularity of this nutrient supply remains unknown.
+The cold nutrient-rich upwelled waters are a source of bottom water for the entire Natal Bight (Lutjeharms et al. 2000a, b).
+The region is generally oligotrophic, with nutrients (silicates, phosphates and nitrates) occurring in very low concentrations in the upper mixed layer, increased below the pycnocline (Muir et al. 2016).
+Nutrient levels show temporal and spatial variability, with elevated levels typically occurring near the Thukela River mouth (Barlow et al. 2015; de Lecea et al. 2015; van der Molen et al. 2016).
 The cyclonic eddy incorporates enrichment, retention and concentration mechanisms, and together with the upwelling and elevated phytoplankton production in the north of the Bight (Lutjeharms et al. 2000b), creates the necessary conditions for enhanced survivorship of early larvae and juveniles of pelagic spawners (Beckley & van Ballegooyen 1992; Hutchings et al. 2003).

-River discharge also has profound effect on physical, chemical and biological processes in coastal waters, and in KZN the effect of catchment-derived nutrient supply onto the Tugela Banks is thought to be pronounced given that nutrient supply from upwelling events is limited (Lamberth et al. 2009).
+River discharge also has profound effect on physical, chemical and biological processes in coastal waters, and in KZN the effect of catchment-derived nutrient supply onto the Tugela Banks is thought to be pronounced given that nutrient supply from upwelling events is limited (Lamberth et al. 2009; Scharler et al. 2016).
 The importance of localised fluvial processes (under normal flow, reduced flow and flood events) in driving marine food webs has recently received much research attention (DWAF 2004; Lamberth et al. 2009; Turpie & Lamberth 2010).
 Nutrient inputs into the coastal environment through river runoff is predicted to stimulate phytoplankton and zooplankton production, and ultimately the larval, juvenile and adult fish that depend on them as a food source.
 Proposed impoundments on the Tugela River may thus have cascade effects on ecosystem functioning of the Tugela Banks, with far-reaching consequences for the sustainability of local fisheries.

 The turbid, nutrient-rich conditions are also important for the life-history phases (breeding, nursery and feeding) of many demersal and pelagic species.
-The area harbours the only commercial shallow-water prawn trawl fishery in the country and is thus of considerable socioeconomic importance to KZN.
+The area harbours the only commercial shallow-water prawn trawl fishery in the country and is thus of considerable socio-economic importance to KZN.